johanbluecreek/Genetic_DE_solver/README.md

 * Document functions and code
 * Find optimal settings for solving the differential equations of **[TL]**.
 * Make a pedagogical introduction in a jupyter-notebook for how all this works.

-Known issues

-* There is a problem, visible in for example test_everything_parallel.jl, that it takes longer and longer time to complete one iteration as it is progressing.
-There is also memory leaks for this file.